corneliana/all-in-one/Internet/2 - Web Development/JavaScript.md

 - **hoisting**: variables and function declarations are moved to the top of their scope before code execution.
 - **assignment**:
 	- for primitive types, reference is copied by value.
 A new variable creates a new value.
-	- for non-primitive types, reference is not copied by value.
-The variables all point to the same value.
+	- for non-primitive, reference is not copied by value.
+Variables all point to the same value.
-- binding:
+- **binding:**
 	- explicit binding: `this`
 - `null` v.s. `undefined`: `null` is an assignment value, and can be assigned to a variable as a representation of no value. `undefined` is a primitive value that represents the absence of a value, or a variable that has not been assigned a value.

 ### type
 #### primitive types
 - `string`: template literals
 - `type casting`: from one data type from another.
-Implicit conversion happens when the compiler (for compiled languages) or runtime (for script languages like `JavaScript`) automatically converts data types.
+	- Implicit: the compiler (for compiled languages) or runtime (for script languages like JS) automatically converts data types.
 #### non-primitive types (objects)
 make an object immutable: `Object.freeze()`
 ##### Core JS objects